-Utilising academic research in policymaking: Horizon Scanning, trend analysis and policy effectiveness
+Utilising academic research in policymaking - Horizon Scanning, trend analysis and engagement with academics and business

 Tuesday, 25th November 2014